thanosWebDev/flashcards-react-native/README.md

 ## How to run the App

 The app has been tested with android 7.1 and iOS 11.
-Always using the Expo.io app withing an android phone or android/iOS emulators.
+Always using the Expo.io app within an android phone or android/iOS emulators.

 To run the app locally first make sure you have yarn & node installed, then follow this steps: